bahtiyartan/troia/docs/82XMLjson.rst

 Parsing XML & JSON
 ==================

-*This sections aims to show xml & json parsing options*
+*Both XML and JSON are common formats to transfer data between systems in a human readable format.
+This sections aims to introduce all options to handle/parse xml & json formats.*

 Conversion Between XML & JSON